 Every helpdesk can use tags.

-In Zendesk, Freshdesk and Gorgias, you can use tags to create views.
+In Zendesk, Freshdesk, Gorgias and Zoho Desk, you can use tags to create views.
 For example, if you wanted a view just for your Walmart tickets, you could easily do that by using the tags from your Walmart accounts.

 In Re:amaze, a filter is instantly created for each tag.